Embassy of Russia, Lima: Soviet Embassy (1970–1991)

 With the internal conflict between the Peruvian government and leftist guerrillas beginning in 1980, both the Soviet Embassy and Soviet citizens became targets of these terror groups.
 Because Soviet–Peruvian relations had strengthened after Mikhail Gorbachev's rise to power, guerrillas such as the Shining Path attacked the embassy several times due to the former's support of the latter against the group.
 In 1985, the embassy was bombed alongside the Chinese and U.S. embassies, and the following year, Shining Path terrorists almost bombed the building from the inside.
 The embassy was again bombed in October 1989, being preceded by a car bomb attack that targeted Soviet sailors in Callao.

 Russian Embassy (1991–present)

 With the dissolution of the Soviet Union in 1991, Peru recognised the Russian Federation as its successor state on 26 December 1991, with the embassy now representing the new Russian state.

 In February 2022, after the Russian invasion of Ukraine, protests were held in front of the embassy by both locals and Ukrainian residents in Lima.

+Cultural Centre

+The Russian–Peruvian Cultural Centre (Asociación Cultural Peruano Rusa), formerly the Soviet–Peruvian Cultural Centre (Asociación Cultural Peruano Soviética) until 1991, is the embassy's cultural centre, located at the Casa Rusa, located at the intersection of General Santa Cruz Avenue and Jirón Mayta Cápac, which runs parallel to Salaverry Avenue.

+It operates under the Rossotrudnichestvo agency, having originally operated under the SSOD of the Soviet Union.